 Flat Springs Information

-Leaf springs are flat springs made out of individual layers or leaves of metal.
-Leaf springs are often used in automotive design and repair, including on drive or steering axles.
-Leaf springs can be constructed of high alloy spring steel or lighter weight materials such as low carbon steel.
+A leaf spring is an important component in a suspension, such as in a car or other vehicle, where it can provide stability and help minimize wear and tear on other parts.
+They are flat springs made out of individual layers or leaves of metal.
+Leaf springs are often used in automotive design and repair, including on drive or steering axles.These devices can be constructed of high alloy spring steel or lighter weight materials such as low carbon steel.
 A leaf spring comes in three basic types: mono-leaf, multi-leaf and parabolic springs.

-Flat coil springs are flat springs used with a counterweight to control the action of valves, such as in a vehicle exhaust system.
+Flat coil springs are also used in automotive applications.
+They are flat springs used with a counterweight to control the action of valves, such as in a vehicle exhaust system.
 A flat coil spring is wound into a specific configuration to absorb shock or provide tension.
 Flat coil springs are also used in seating to provide support.
-Flat spring manufacturers are located across the United States and around the world.